kachick/dotfiles/README.md

    curl -fsSL https://raw.githubusercontent.com/kachick/dotfiles/main/scripts/install-nix.bash | bash
    ```

-1. If you forgot something adding in the installation phase, manually add it.\
+1. If you forgot to add something during the installation phase, manually add it.\
-   Some config needs rebooting to apply it such as `trusted-users`.
+   Some configurations require a reboot to be applied, such as `trusted-users`.

 1. Make sure there is a nix directory that is used in the home-manager.\
-   This is a workaround, See [the thread](https://www.reddit.com/r/Nix/comments/1443k3o/comment/jr9ht5g/?utm_source=reddit&utm_medium=web2x&context=3) for detail
+   This is a workaround, See [the thread](https://www.reddit.com/r/Nix/comments/1443k3o/comment/jr9ht5g/?utm_source=reddit&utm_medium=web2x&context=3) for details

    ```bash
    mkdir -p ~/.local/state/nix/profiles